Frequently Asked Questions

 WHAT GRADE/AGE IS THIS APPROPRIATE FOR?

-• Both Saint Cassian Academy and The Evergreen Atrium are suitable for emerging 9th through 12th grade students with a minimum age of 14 by the beginning of the school year.
+The Classical Portico is suitable for emerging 9th through 12th grade students with a suggested minimum age of 14 by the beginning of the school year.

 ARE PARENTS WELCOME?